-The physical Citizens Advice Bureau on Hastings Street will continue to keep their doors closed during Alert Level 4.
-However, they can still be contacted on 0800 367 222 or through their website - Citizens Advice Bureau, or visit their office on Hastings Street.
+The Citizens Advice Bureau can still contacted on 0800 367 222 or through their website - Citizens Advice Bureau, or visit their office on Hastings Street.

-Financial advice for individuals and households is available on this website, including information on applying for KiwiSave hardship and on investments - sorted
+Financial advice for individuals and households is available on this website, including information on applying for KiwiSaver hardship and on investments - Sorted

 If you are struggling with residential rent or mortgage payments or Council rates, the government support may be able to assist - Government support for homeowners

-Although restrictions have now subsided we we appreciate that cashflow may still remain a significant concern, particular for Napier's small-medium businesses.
+We appreciate that cashflow may still be a significant concern, particularly for Napier's small-medium businesses.
 A range of support to help you make a plan is available as set out below.

 The Covid-19 website provides advice on support available for employers, sole traders, employees, essential workers, and on physical or close contact jobs - Government support.

 The Ministry of Business, Innovation & Employment (MBIE) website provide additional information to support businesses, including the "Kiwi Business Boost" service which provides COVID-19 business information and support tailored to your needs - Business support.

 Our local business hub is providing guidance on cashflow forecasting as well was tailored local support for businesses.
 They have a COVID-19 response team operating to help businesses access support and offer guidance around ideas and options for trading during all alert levels.
-Although their physical premises in Ahuriri will not be open, you can call them on 06 650 1711 or through their website- HB Business Hub.
+You can call them on 06 650 1711 or through their website- HB Business Hub.

 The Manaaki website provides access to a support network of business experts for small businesses - Manaaki